The Origins and Myths of Goddess Ganga

 Raja Ravi Varma, Public domain, via Wikimedia Commons

 Lord Brahma ordered Ganga to go back to earth.
 So, Ganga followed the chariot of Bhagiratha and descended on earth.
-It is said that part of her still flows in heaven in the form of the Milky Way.
+It is said that a part of her still flows in heaven in the form of the Milky Way.

 In her descent, Bhagiratha was assisted by Lord Shiva.
 It is said that while descending on earth, she was flowing with her full force.
 To control her flow, Lord Shiva first blocked her in his locks, and she flowed after that in a controlled manner.
 This occurred at the abode of Lord Shiva, which is Mount Kailash.
 She, as a river, thus originates at the glaciers of this mountain and enters India after crossing a large area and merging with other rivers within herself.

-Alternatively, Ganga is the Daughter of Lord Vishnu
+Alternatively Ganga is Daughter of Lord Vishnu

-According to one legend, she was born to Lord Vishnu.
+According to one legend, she was born from Lord Vishnu.
 According to this, Lord Vishnu was in one of his incarnations as Vamana.
 In this form, he extended his left foot in order to end the universe.
 He pierced a hole in its covering with his big toe.
 Through this hole, the pure water of the cosmos entered the universe.
 This was the river Ganga.
 She touched the feet of Vamana before descending into the universe and settling in the abode of Lord Brahma.

 Representation: Symbol of Purity

-Legends of Ganga
+Legends of Goddess Ganga

-According to one legend, Ganga was originally one of the three wives of Lord Vishnu.
-Lakshmi and Saraswati are the other two.
+According to one legend, Ganga was originally one of the three wives of Lord Vishnu.Lakshmi and Saraswati are the other two.
 One time, Saraswati saw that Ganga was glancing at Lord Vishnu.
-He was sitting behind both goddesses, Lakshmi and Saraswati.
+He was sitting behind both Goddesses, Lakshmi and Saraswati.
 Angry Saraswati accused her of stealing all of her husband’s love.
 At this point, Ganga requested that Lord Vishnu help her, but he remained neutral.
 He said that he loved all three of them equally.

 Which Goddess Are You - Quiz